boardend/foss4g-2022-webassembly4g/slides.md

 - The same problem exists for Python/JS package registries
 - If a package depends on code with "native" bindings

-  - The native code is expecated to be available as shared library (runtime error)
+  - The native code is expected to be available as shared library (runtime error)
   - Compilation is part of the installation procedure (`SIP`, `node-gyp`, ...)
-  - A binary is provided for every possible target architecure <br /> (`cp38-cp38-win_amd64.whl`, `cp38-cp38-win32.whl`, `cp36-cp36m-macosx_intel.whl`, ...)
+  - A binary is provided for every possible target architecture <br /> (`cp38-cp38-win_amd64.whl`, `cp38-cp38-win32.whl`, `cp36-cp36m-macosx_intel.whl`, ...)

 <br />